Tehnix/miso-isomorphic-stack/README.md

 This example focuses on:

 - Only needing stack, instead of nix (GHCJS is full of nix, so nice with an alternative).
-- Make it play nicely with Editor tooling such as HIE.
+- Make it play nicely with editor tooling such as HIE.
 - Use [hpack](https://github.com/sol/hpack) to generate `.cabal` files, keeping common settings in `package-lib.yaml`.
-- Using the most current version of Miso (at the time of writing, version _0.18.0_).
+- Using the most current version of Miso (at the time of writing, version _0.19.0_).

-Additionally it sets up a nice development environment for [VSCode](https://code.visualstudio.com):
+Additionally it sets up a nice development environment for [VSCode](https://code.visualstudio.com) (although it [works fine without](#without-vscode)):
-- A list of recommended extensions accessible via `⌘ ⇧ p` and then typing `Extension: Show Recommended Extensions`
 - Linting, autocomplete, code hints, formatting, etc via HIE (check out [how to set it up](#setting-up-hie))
 - Step-through debugger via [phoityne](#using-the-debugger)
-- Automatically run hpack when saving `package.yaml` files via [save-and-run](https://marketplace.visualstudio.com/items?itemName=wk-j.save-and-run)
+- A list of recommended extensions accessible via `⌘ ⇧ p` and then typing `Extension: Show Recommended Extensions`
 - Several premade tasks for common things like:
-  - Building the whole project, and optionally launch the server
+  - Automatially building the whole project on changes, relaunching the server, and copying files to result
   - Building individual packages
   - Running tests, either once or on file changes